 Folate Deficiency Affects The Body In Many Ways

 - Rapid cell division – multiple areas affected.
 In Folic Acid deficiency all parts of the body are affected, particularly the rapidly dividing cells like red blood cells and cells of the gastrointestinal and genital tract.
-This results in retarded growth, diarrhea, anaemia, gingivitis, and abnormal smears in women.
+This results in retarded growth, diarrhoea, anaemia, gingivitis, and abnormal smears in women.

 - Anaemias.
-Macrocytic anaemia as a result of folic acid deficiency is characterized by enlarged red blood cells, but folate deficiency can also cause megaloblastic anaemia.
+Macrocytic anaemia as a result of folic acid deficiency is characterised by enlarged red blood cells, but folate deficiency can also cause megaloblastic anaemia.
 Symptoms include depression, insomnia, irritability, forgetfulness, loss of appetite, fatigue and shortness of breath.

 - Neural tube defects – high spina bifida risk.
 Pregnant women who do not take folate supplements often have a folate deficiency, which places them at risk for neural tube defects in newborns.
 Women who are planning to become pregnant should take 400 mcg of folic acid before conception, as well as during pregnancy and when breast-feeding.

 - Cognition.
 Folate deficiency can also cause affect concentration and memory and may cause hearing loss.

 - Homocysteine elevation.
 As with vitamins B6 and B12, folate deficiencies also elevate homocysteine, and recent studies suggest a strong link between low folate levels and the onset of heart disease.

 Folate Is Required Most In Areas Of Growth And Cell Division